Constructions and performance of hyperbolic and semi-hyperbolic Floquet codes: Floquet codes

 \subsubsection{SD6 noise model}

 The SD6 noise model (standard depolarizing 6-step cycle) facilitates the check measurements via an ancilla qubit for each edge of the colour code tiling.
 Therefore, this noise model introduces $|E|=3|V|/2$ ancilla qubits and requires $2.5\times$ more qubits than the $EM3$ noise model for a given colour code tiling $\mathcal{T}$.
-Note that the distance in this noise model can be higher than $EM3$ for a given tiling though, so we do not necessarily require $2.5\times$ more qubits for a given distance.
+Note that the distance in this noise model (the minimum number of independent error mechanisms required to flip a logical observable but no detectors) can be higher than $EM3$ for a given tiling, so we do not necessarily require $2.5\times$ more qubits for a given distance.

 Each measurement of a two-qubit check operator $P^c\otimes P^c$ is implemented using CNOT gates and single-qubit Clifford gates, as well as measurement and reset of the ancilla qubit associated with the edge.
 We use the same circuit as in Ref.~\cite{gidney2021fault}.
 Each CNOT gate is followed by a two-qubit depolarising channel, which with probability $p$ inserts an error chosen uniformly at random from the set $\{I,X,Y,Z\}^{\otimes 2}\setminus \{I\otimes I\}$.
 Each single-qubit Clifford gates is followed by a single-qubit depolarising channel, which with probability $p$ inserts an error chosen uniformly at random from the set $\{X,Y,Z\}$.
 Single-qubit initialisation is followed by an $X$ error with probability $p$ and single-qubit measurement is preceded by an $X$ error with probability $p$.
 Each cycle of three sub-rounds takes six time steps, with CNOT gates, single-qubit gates, initialisation and measurement all taking one time step each.
 In each time step in the bulk, each data qubit is either involved in a CNOT gate or a $C_{ZYX}\coloneqq HS$ gate (which maps $Z\rightarrow Y\rightarrow X\rightarrow Z$ under conjugation) and therefore never idles.